Berkeley-CS195/fa24/home.md

   name: Home
 ---

-# CS 195/H195: Social Implications of Computer Technology
+# CS 195/H195: Social Implications of Computer Technology [WEBSITE UNDER CONSTRUCTION]

 Welcome to CS 195!
 See the sidebar for navigation and more course information.
 Information about enrollment can be found in the syllabus.